 Brother, can you spare a lead?

-With 23 million small businesses in the U.S., no matter what direction you turn, you’re bound to notice plenty of your peers out there who have succeeded in securing startup business funding.
+With 23 million small businesses in the U.S., no matter what direction you turn, you’re bound to notice plenty of your peers out there who have succeeded in securing startup business financing.

 Given that they probably have their own established networks of financiers, as we see it, it’s high time for you to introduce yourself!
 Start by finding the companies that have been successful.
 Then contact the head honcho and explain your situation.
 Many times, they will be sensitive to your situation and will try to be helpful.
 If you sense that they’re generally supportive, be direct and ask if they’ll connect you with their financiers.